PSLmodels/OG-Core/docs/book/content/theory/government.md

   If total government transfers to households $TR_t$ and government spending on public goods $G_t$ are both fixed fractions of GDP, one can imagine corporate and household tax structures that cause the debt level of the government to either tend toward infinity or to negative infinity, depending on whether too little revenue or too much revenue is raised, respectively.

   A virtue of dynamic general equilibrium models is that the model must be stationary in order to solve it.
 That is, no variables can be indefinitely growing as time moves forward.
-The labor augmenting productivity growth $g_y$ from Chapter \ref{Chap_Firms} and the potential population growth $\tilde{g}_{n,t}$ from Chapter \ref{Chap_Demog} render the model nonstationary.
-But we show how to stationarize the model against those two sources of growth in Chapter \ref{Chap_Stnrz}.
+The labor augmenting productivity growth $g_y$ from Chapter {ref}`Chap_Firms` and the potential population growth $\tilde{g}_{n,t}$ from Chapter {ref}`Chap_Demog` render the model nonstationary.
+But we show how to stationarize the model against those two sources of growth in Chapter {ref}`Chap_Stnrz`.
 However, even after stationarizing the effects of productivity and population growth, the model could be rendered nonstationary and, therefore, not solvable if government debt were becoming too positive or too negative too quickly.

   The `OG-USA` model offers three different options for budget closure rules.
 Each rule uses some combination of changes in government spending on public goods $G_t$ and government transfers to households $TR_t$ to stabilize the debt-to-GDP ratio in the long-run.